What is First Chicago Method?

 The First Chicago Method estimates the value of a company by taking the probability-weighted sum of three different valuation scenarios.

-The method is most often used to value early-stage companies with unpredictable futures.
+The method is most often used to value early-stage companies with unpredictable futures, such as venture-backed startups yet to turn a profit.

-In practice, attempting to project the performance of high-growth companies in order to estimate the returns on an investment could prove to be difficult because of the wide range of possibilities.
+In practice, forecasting the performance of high-growth, early-stage companies to estimate the return on an early-stage investment could prove difficult because of the wide range of potential outcomes.

 Hence, the First Chicago Method is an approach to valuation in which different scenarios are probability-weighted.